SpaceXar20/FSJS-techdegree-project-4-b/README.md

 # FSJS-techdegree-project-4-b
-this is a word guessing game
+this is a word guessing game.
+I used Object Oriented Programming concepts for this project